 Social Media Platforms for Business

-Learn more about how to use Facebook, Instagram and Messenger for your creative business.
-All courses are completely free, up to date, and for a small fee you can go through a Facebook Certification process.
-ALL FREE!
+Learn more about how to use Facebook, Instagram, Messenger, and Business Manager for your creative business.
+All courses are free, up to date, and for a small fee you can go through a Facebook Certification process.

 LinkedIn is a tricky platform for creatives, because of its strict layout and ’employee’ focus, but it can be a powerful tool for those of us in Business-To-Business markets.
 Check out our FREE webinar to help you get the most of your LinkedIn profile.